-Melpomene is a average-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Melpomene is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Melpomene as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Melpomene has been observed.
 It completes a rotation on its axis every 11.57 days.

 Melpomene's orbit is 0.81 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.